The Pararescue

 Pararescuemen (PJs) are United States Air Force Special Operations Command (AFSOC) and Air Combat Command (ACC) operators tasked with recovery and medical treatment of personnel in humanitarian and combat environments, and have included NASA missions to recover astronaut recovery water landings.

-Pararescuemen are attached to other Special Operations Forces teams from all branches of the services, to conduct special operations missions.
+Pararescuemen are attached to other Special Operations Forces from all branches of the services, to conduct special operations missions.
 Of the roughly 200 Air Force Cross recipients, 24 are from the enlisted ranks, 12 of which are Pararescuemen.
 Pararescue is a career specialty within the elite, but little-known Air Force Special Operations community.

 The Pararescue service, a long enlisted enclave, expanded to include Combat Rescue Officers early in the 21st century.

-Training and Education
+Training & Education

 The transformation from a recruit to a Pararescue Expert is a demanding one.
 From hands-on-experience to college credit for a path to degree, the gauntlet begins here.